RocketMoves420/Shitcoin/README.md

 ## Why does this coin exist? 😯

-It's a fun way to get people into crypto, with the vision of one day helping those who are battling against colon cancer, prostate cancer, and those facing a shitty time in general in life.
+It's a fun way to get people into crypto, with the vision of one day helping those who are battling against colon cancer, prostate cancer, and those just  facing a shitty time in general in life.

 ### How does this coin grow? 🧐